-Job growth for medical and health services managers is expected to be good, at a rate of 17% from 2014-2024, reports the BLS.
-This rate is faster than the average rate of growth for all U.S. jobs and almost three times faster than the expected average growth rate for all management occupations across all industries.
-May 2015 BLS data showed a median salary of $94,500 for these management professionals.
+Job growth for medical and health services managers is expected to be good, at a rate of 18% from 2018-2028, reports the BLS.
+This rate is much faster than the average rate of growth for all U.S. jobs and almost three times faster than the expected average growth rate for all management occupations across all industries.
+May 2018 BLS data showed a median salary of $$99,730 for these management professionals.

 Health educators are researchers, organizers and facilitators.
 They continuously work to solve problems, apply research findings and implement programs designed to promote healthful habits in their communities.
 Health educators usually work in public health organizations, medical facilities, schools and postsecondary institutions.
 Workplace dictates the duties and means by which health educators interact with and inform their communities.
 Educators in public health often work for government institutions and are tasked with creating and disseminating information via media and other outlets to the public.

 Patients and their families need to know how a particular diagnosis will affect their lives.
 Educators in medical facilities answer those questions and work with hospital staff to improve staff-patient interactions.
 Health educators in schools work with students to inform them about and encourage good health practices, in areas including nutrition and mental health.

 Many health educators have a master's degree or Ph.D. in public health.
 Entry-level jobs require at least a bachelor's degree, and students may find that experience gained through internships or volunteering can help them get a job.
 According to the BLS, employers may insist that their employees take continuing education credits to keep current in their field and may even subsidize the classes.
 Prospective health educators often enter graduate programs in school, community or public health education.